 For example, a telecoms company may ask a typical CSAT question after a support call – ‘How satisfied were you with the service you received?’.

-A follow-up question might look to find out the reasons behind the customer’s score and might have options like:
+A follow-up question on customer surveys might look to find out the reasons behind the customer’s score and might have options like:

 - Waiting time